yottaawesome/intro-to-dx11-revisited/README.md

 Most of the code is copyrighted by Frank D. Luna, and based on my experience with the DX12 one, some of the code is repurposed from existing Microsoft samples, and therefore copyrighted by Microsoft.
 I'll be preserving the relevant copyright notices for the source code, however, some of the source code has no notice, or the notices (particularly dates) don't match up between header and source file pairs, so it's not exact.

 It's unclear what license applies to Luna's code, as no notices are posted anywhere including on the official site, but given there are various longstanding copies/remixes of Luna's code on Github, I assume the author is OK so long as they retain the copyright notices.
+The Microsoft portions are licensed under MIT.
 Code files I've exclusively authored are copyrighted by me and licensed under the MIT license.